-1. When delivered, each drive and its associated cabinetry are enclosed by a heavy cardboard carton and attached to a shipping skid (Figure 2-19).
-Remove the plastic straps that secure the shipping
+1. When delivered, each drive and its associated cabinetry is enclosed by a heavy cardboard carton.
+If the drive is shipped with a system and mounted in a cabinet, then the carton is attached to a shipping skid (Figure 2-22).
+Remove the plastic straps that secure the shipping carton to the skid.